Case Study: An Abandoned Patient High in the Alpine

 Medications:

-Multiple medications prescribed to the patient are discovered in her tent: simvastatin (for cholesterol), captopril (for blood pressure), and insulin.
-The last time the patient took any of these medications is unknown.
-She states she needs to take insulin and try to eat.
+We found multiple medications prescribed to this patient; simvastatin (for cholesterol), captopril (for blood pressure) and insulin (for diabetes).
+We are unable to determine when she last took any of these.
+She states she needs to take insulin and to try to eat.

 Pertinent Hx: